-Statute of Limitations: A one-year limitation applies to claims for malicious prosecution, false imprisonment, libel or slander, breach of employment contract, wrongful termination, liability created by statute, and actions against public entities or employees.
-A two-year limitation applies to claims for injury to person, injury when death ensues, and injury to or conversion of property.
-A six-year statute of limitation applies to claims for breach of contract.
-Time limits are tolled while a person is a minor.
-Claims made by a state or political subdivision are generally not barred by a statute of limitations.
+Statute of Limitations: Arizona’s statutes of limitations are: One-year: malicious prosecution, false imprisonment, libel or slander, breach of employment contract, wrongful termination, workers compensation, liability created by statute, and actions against public entities or employees.
+Two years: bad faith, medical malpractice, legal malpractice, injury to person, injury when death ensues, and injury to or conversion of property.
+Three years: legal malpractice claims based on oral contracts.
+Six years: breach of contract and legal malpractice claims based on written contracts.
+Time limits are tolled while a person is a minor or of unsound mind.
+Claims made by a state or political subdivision in their governmental capacities are generally not barred by a statute of limitations.

-Collateral Source Rule: In general, a defendant may not introduce evidence that a plaintiff’s damages were paid by a collateral source (e.g., insurance), or that a plaintiff’s bills were satisfied by a reduced amount.
-However, evidence of collateral source payments is admissible in medical negligence cases, subject to the plaintiff’s right to introduce evidence of any liens against the plaintiff’s claim.
+Collateral Source Rule: In general, a defendant may not introduce evidence that a collateral source unconnected with the defendant (e.g., plaintiff’s insurance) paid for plaintiff’s damages or that a health care provider accepted a reduced amount for plaintiff’s medical care.
+The purpose is to prevent a tortfeasor from deriving any benefit from the fact that plaintiff happened to exercise foresight in protecting themselves.
+By statute, however, collateral source evidence is admissible in medical negligence cases, subject to the plaintiff’s right to introduce evidence of (a) amounts plaintiff paid to secure those benefits, and (b) any liens against plaintiff’s recovery.
 In all cases, a plaintiff must prove that billed charges are reasonable and customary in the community.

 Offer of Judgment: In cases not subject to arbitration, a plaintiff or defendant can make an offer of judgment at any time more than 30 days before a trial begins.
+If the case is assigned to arbitration, the offer of judgment must be made more than 25 days before the arbitration.
 If an offer is not accepted, and the offeree does not later obtain a more favorable judgment, the offeree must pay reasonable expert witness fees and double the taxable costs incurred by the offeror after making the offer.
 A plaintiff offeror may also recover prejudgment interest on unliquidated claims to accrue from the date of the offer.

 Seat Belt Rule: A jury may consider the plaintiff’s failure to wear a seat belt if: (1) the injured party is of an age or discretion that failure to wear a seat belt could be viewed as fault; (2) the failure to use the seat belt was unreasonable under all circumstances; (3) the failure caused or enhanced the plaintiff’s injuries; and (4) evidence shows, with reasonable probability, the degree of enhancement.

-Wrongful Death Cases: A wrongful death action can be brought by and in the name of the surviving spouse, parents, or children.
+Wrongful Death Cases: An action can be brought by and in the name of the surviving spouse, parents, or children.
 If none of them survive, a wrongful death action can be brought by the decedent’s estate.

-*This material is intended to provide a general overview of the subject matters covered.
-This publication should not be relied upon as the sole source of current information, and should not be substituted for competent professional legal advice as applied to any particular situation.
-If the reader has any questions, he or she is advised to contact any member of the law firm Jones, Skelton & Hochuli, P.L.C..
+*This material is intended to provide a general overview of defense favorability in each County in Arizona, and should not be relied upon as the sole source of current information, nor substituted for competent professional legal advice as applied to any particular situation.
+Please contact an attorney at JSH if you have any questions.

 Alternative Dispute Resolution